joelparkerhenderson/ways-of-working/README.md

 We value feedback that is timely, and comes early and often.

-We value positive complimentary feedback and we also value constructive negative feedback.
+We value positive complimentary feedback, and we also value constructive negative feedback.

-### Feedback preferences
+### Feedback using SMART

-Small feedback is better than large feedback.

-Specific feedback is better than vague feedback.
+Specific feedback is better than general feedback.

 Measurable feedback is better than qualitative feedback.